Blog / Gerber Files: A Step by Step Guide on How to Generate Gerber Files

 Check the Gerber Files in Gerber View

-Though you have finished generating Gerber files, you should confirm whether they are correctly functioning before folding your tools.
+Though you have finished generating Gerber files, you should confirm whether they function correctly before folding your tools.

 Luckily, the process of checking Gerber files is as simple as ABCD.
 Click the GerbView and confirm the shape and configuration of your PCB.
-If everything is OK, you can now send your Gerber file to your PCB manufacturer.
+You can send your Gerber file to your PCB manufacturer if everything is OK.

 Your board should resemble the image below.